 Vinh is situated on the north-central coast of Vietnam and is considered the economic and cultural center of the area.
 It’s also the most populous city in this region with an approximate number of nearly 500,000 occupants.
 In 2008, the city was upgraded to a Grade-I city with 16 urban and 9 suburban communes.

-The city was originally named Ke Van and later in 1789, it was officially given the name Vinh under European influences.
+Located in Nghe An Province, the city was originally named Ke Van and later in 1789, it was officially given the name Vinh under European influences.
 The town had a big military and political significance and was known as the “gateway to the south”.

 Throughout history, Vinh was considered one of the major centers for rebellious and revolutionary activities.
 The place and its surrounding cities are also home to several important people in the history of Vietnam like Phan Boi Chau, Nguyen Du, Nguyen Thi Minh Khai, Tran Trong Kim, and Ho Chi Minh.